SobakaPirat/tm-bot/README.md

 * Database of team players & rosters
 * Team leaderboards for players, rosters, tournaments.
 Assign maps to tournaments and have the leaderboard times auto-updated
 * COTD qualification results, internal TOTD leaderboards
-* Twitter feed - new tweets automatically posted to the assigned Discord channel
 * Twitch live notifications - choose which Twitch channels to follow, and get messages when those channels go live
 * and more